Colin Jost: Career

+In September 2018, Jost cohosted the Primetime Emmy Awards, along with Michael Che.

 Jost, along with Michael Che, appeared on the March 4, 2019, episode of WWE's Monday Night Raw, where both were announced as special correspondents for WrestleMania 35.
 In the March 4 episode, they got involved in a storyline with wrestler Braun Strowman, which resulted in both Jost and Che becoming participants in the André the Giant Memorial Battle Royal at WrestleMania.
 At the event, Jost and Che went under the ring for the majority of the match and then tried to eliminate Strowman while he was trying to do the same to the Hardy Boyz.
 Jost attempted to calm the situation by using his therapist, but Strowman chokeslammed him and eliminated the two comedians in quick succession, winning the battle royal.

-In July 2020, Jost released a memoir entitled A Very Punchable Face: A Memoir.
+In July 2020, Jost released a memoir, A Very Punchable Face: A Memoir.
 The book was well received and appeared on the New York Times Bestseller List.

+On April 27, 2024, Jost hosted the White House Correspondents' Dinner, an annual gathering of reporters usually entertained by the president and a comedian.
+In his 20-minute monologue, Jost roasted Trump and Biden, offered support of Biden's "decency," joked about his married life with Scarlett Johansson, and celebrated the free press.

+Jost made a cameo in the 2024 film Fly Me to the Moon, which starred his wife Scarlett Johansson.

+On July 31, 2024, it was announced that Jost would be the host of the game show Pop Culture Jeopardy! on Amazon Prime Video.

 Personal life

-Jost was dormmates with 2020 Democratic presidential candidate Pete Buttigieg while the two lived in Leverett House at Harvard.
+Jost was dormmates with former Secretary of Transportation Pete Buttigieg while the two lived in Leverett House at Harvard.
 In 2015, Jost donated money to Buttigieg's mayoral reelection campaign.
 Subsequently, during Buttigieg's presidential campaign, Jost portrayed Buttigieg in the 45th season of SNL.

-Jost began a relationship with actress Scarlett Johansson in May 2017.
-In May 2019, the two were engaged.
-They married in October 2020, at their New York home.
+Jost is married to actress Scarlett Johansson, whom he met during one of her many occasions hosting SNL.
+They began a relationship in May 2017; in May 2019, the two became engaged.
+They married in October 2020 at their New York home.
 Johansson gave birth to their son in August 2021.

+In 2023, Jost, along with fellow SNL comedian and Staten Island native Pete Davidson, purchased a decommissioned Staten Island Ferry boat, the MV John F. Kennedy.
+The ferry was used in the film Screamboat.

+Jost is an avid surfer, and was sent to Tahiti by NBC Sports for their coverage of the surfing competition at the 2024 Summer Olympics.
+However, he departed before the competition ended due to multiple health issues.